guybedford/wasm-demo/README.md

 ### Build

-With the Web Assembly prerequisites installed and located in the path, build can be run with `make`.
+`make` is structured assuming `../llvm-wasm/bin/clang`, `../binaryen/bin/s2wast` and `../wabt/out/wast2wasm` executables.

-See the setup lessons for installing LLVM, Binaryen and WABT.
+See the setup lessons for a direct install command, and for installing LLVM, Binaryen and WABT.

 #### License